 Different colors make you feel different things.

 That’s why picking the room colors for your home might be a bigger job than you realize.
+You may also want to consider the type of lighting in a room as that will affect how the colors look as well.

 Painting your bedroom bright red might keep you awake at night.
 Painting your kitchen green can make the whole space feel sticky and sickly.